pykeen/pykeen/docs/source/tutorial/node_piece.rst

    )

-Aggregation can be parameterized with any neural network (`torch.nn.Module`) that would return a single vector from a set of inputs.
+Aggregation can be parameterized with any neural network (:class:`torch.nn.Module`) that would return a single vector from a set of inputs.
 Let's be fancy 😎 and create a `DeepSet
 <https://arxiv.org/abs/1703.06114>`_ encoder: